datachomp/datachomp.com/_posts/2018-02-03-execute-a-lateral.md

 WHERE c.id in (1,2,3);
 ```

 This works.
 I sent it back to the marketing team and went back to browsing newegg.
 An hour or so later, I was paged for a performance problem.
-This wasn't for a report or a one-off query... marketing wanted to put this on a public page and let customers look up ratings over a date range - this query was running slower than the JVM starting up and starting to buckle the available worker processes.
+This wasn't for a report or a one-off query... marketing wanted to put this on a public page to show initial ratings to customers over a date range - this query was running slower than the JVM starting up and starting to buckle the available worker processes.

 I run a quick explain:
 `(cost=7383.98..8439.45 rows=1 width=44)`

 rows = 1... that's not good.
 Actually, it's a known feature with CTE's and perfectly fine for a one-off query I thought this would be.
 Reality disagreed with me again.
 The good news here is that since almost all technical business problems have been solved, I don't have to run the company into the ground trying to force a new architecture...
 I can just rewrite the query.
-This looks like a perfect excuse to use a [lateral join](https://www.postgresql.org/docs/current/static/queries-table-expressions.html).
+This a perfect excuse to use a [lateral join](https://www.postgresql.org/docs/current/static/queries-table-expressions.html).
 ```
 SELECT b.id, title, sale_price, old.rating
 FROM burrito_sales b